Strength Training Tips for Women Over 40

 9. Mix Up Your Routine

 Avoid monotony by varying your workouts.
 Changing exercises, sets, and repetitions keeps your muscles guessing and prevents plateaus.
-For example:
+For example:- Alternate between free weights and resistance bands.

 - Try different workout styles, like circuit training or high-intensity interval training (HIIT).